 - Design your content to attract your best customers to your website

-- Use digital media to attract prospects to your website
+- Use digital advertising to attract prospects to your website

-- Make the website easy to use, make it easy for your best customers to connect with your business
+- Make the website easy to use and easy for your best customers to connect with your business

-- Use paid advertising to generate traffic back to your website (Marketing Funnel)
+- Use digital advertising to remarket the warm prospects (Marketing Funnel)

-- Use email marketing and ad retargeting to nurture and reward your best customers
+- Use email marketing and social media to nurture and reward your best customers

-Marketing a small business using the Hub and Spoke strategy takes the mystery out of online marketing.
+Marketing a small business using hub and spoke marketing takes the mystery out of online marketing.
 It’s no longer difficult and overwhelming.
 Each piece has a role.
-Working together they create a powerful tool that you can use to prosper.
+Working together, the pieces create a powerful tool that you can use to prosper.

 Author: James Hipkin